Campus construction and architecture

 Ginsburg Center

-In 2024–2025, Caltech will build the Dr. Allen and Charlotte Ginsburg Center for Quantum Precision Measurement.
+From 2024 through mid-2026, Caltech will build the Dr. Allen and Charlotte Ginsburg Center for Quantum Precision Measurement.

 "This new building will be a catalyst not only for scientific progress, but also for economic development and community enrichment throughout our region and beyond.
 I eagerly anticipate the breakthroughs the Ginsburg Center will make possible."